 Best for: a colourful cool-off

-This impressive courtyard offers a lovely escape from the bustle of King's Cross, and its expanse of playful fountains are just the thing for a hot day.
-Designed by the Fountain Workshop (who created the watery wonders at More London, the Victoria and Albert Museum and Coram’s Fields), no less than 1,080 fountains create the drama in fashionable Granary Square.
-With spurts choreographed to erupt at different heights, children love to play chase across the area as the jets shoot ever higher, before it all goes momentarily quiet – then the fountains begin to bubble all over again.
+This impressive courtyard offers an escape from the bustle of King's Cross, and its expanse of playful fountains are just the thing for a hot day.
+No less than 1,080 fountains create the drama in fashionable Granary Square at Coal Drops Yard.
+With spurts choreographed to erupt at different heights, children can skip through the water as the jets shoot ever higher, before it all goes momentarily quiet – then the fountains begin to bubble all over again.

 Best for: splashing with a view

-These fountains near The Scoop amphitheatre from London Bridge, you can follow a stream laid into the pavement, which dogs and small children are drawn to in equal measure.
-The fountains themselves are formed of 200 spouting jets with views of City Hall and Tower Bridge in the background.
+On a sunny day, people adore jumping through the fountains near The Scoop amphitheatre from London Bridge.
+Sadly, The Rill - a shallow stream laid into the pavement - has been bricked up, but the fountains themselves remain, with 200 spouting jets and views of City Hall and Tower Bridge in the background.

 Best for: culture and chill

-Somerset House's imposing snowy-white neoclassical architecture provides salubrious majesty, while the 55 fountains in the Edmond J Safra Fountain Court provide mischief.
-With water jets sprouting in an orchestrated sequence, from teasing trickles to magnificent sky-high spurts, the fun is trying to predict what will happen next.
-Daredevils love to dart in and out, dodging the spray, but it’s usually only a matter of time before they’re caught out!
-The fountains are in situ from spring to autumn and are turned off during courtyard events such as the Summer Screen film series, so check the website or call to make sure they’re on before you set out.
+Somerset House's snowy-white neoclassical architecture provides salubrious majesty, while the 55 fountains in the Edmond J Safra Fountain Court provide mischief.
+With water jets sprouting in an orchestrated sequence, the fun is trying to predict what will happen next.
+Fountains operate from spring to autumn and are turned off during courtyard events such as the Summer Screen film series, so check the website to make sure they’re on before you set off.

 Best for: fun with the kids